 • si sounds like a sizzle: sz.
 That is the sound of number 4.

 You have finished learning all the Chinese sounds!

 Here’s a Review Chart.

 Many Chinese words are made of two syllables.
 You need to know where the second syllable starts.
-The main thing to know is that Chinese words do end with consonants (except for n and ng), so if you come to a consonant, you know that a new syllable has started.
+The main thing to know is that Chinese words do not end with consonants (except for n and ng), so if you come to a consonant, you know that a new syllable has started.

 For example, the combination “beiling” could not be beil plus ing, because a Chinese syllable cannot end with an L. So it must be bei plus ling.
 If it is not obvious, the writer will put an apostrophe between syllables.